ehayes9/halifax-crime-data/README.md

 ### Overview

 This repo contains scripts for gathering crime data from Halifax Regional Municipality's open data API.
+Using a get request the data is returned in a json file, upon which the key:value pairs are extracted, modelled and merged to form a dataframe.

 Only the previous 7 days of crime data are made available via [Halifax Open Data](http://catalogue-hrm.opendata.arcgis.com/).